Thermodynamics of Permutation-Invariant Quantum Many-Body Systems: A Group-Theoretical Framework: Perspectives

 Two possible extensions of our approach appear to be promising perspectives for future research.
 First, it would be interesting to include oscillating driving fields.
 For fast driving, this extension can be achieved by replacing steady-state master equations with thermodynamically consistent Floquet-Lindblad equations \cite{Alicki2006Internal,Kosloff2013}, which have been used earlier to study permutation-invariant spin systems \cite{Niedenzu_2018}.
 In the slow-driving regime, one can instead employ adiabatic master equations, whose generators are obtained by replacing time-independent system parameters with external control protocols \cite{Alicki1979Quantum,Brandner2016,Dann2018Time,Albash2012Quantum}.
 In this way, it would in particular be possible to explore the role of permutation-invariance in the context of thermodynamic geometry, a topic that is currently attracting much interest in quantum thermodynamics \cite{Miller_2019,Scandi_2019,Brandner_2020,Pancotti_2020,Abiuso_2020,Miller_2020,Miller_2021, Eglinton_2022}.

 From a mathematical perspective, progress in these directions would require an extension of our theorem on the structure of steady states arising from autonomous permutation-invariant master equations to periodic limit cycles.
 Since the generators of Floquet-Lindblad equations become time independent in a rotating basis, this generalisation should be straightforward in the fast-driving regime.
 For the adiabatic limit, a counterpart of Spohn's theorem \cite{Spohn1977} for steady states that provides uniqueness conditions for periodic limit cycles is available \cite{Menczel_2019}.
 This result will however still have to be generalised to permutation-invariant many-body systems.
+Similarly, it is important to generalise the setting to regimes beyond weak coupling, involving techniques such as stochastic Liouville equations~\cite{Vadimov2021Validity} and the thermal leads approach~\cite{Lacerda2022Quantum}.
+Permutation symmetry can in principle be included in such settings, so the main theoretical challenge is to find simple models under which the steady state is the same partially thermalised state analysed here.

 A second key problem is to systematically investigate the role of interactions.
 Most of our results, in particular our theorem on steady states, depend only on permutation invariance and should therefore be applicable also to interacting systems.
 However, since interactions typically lead to a dense energy spectrum, they render the rotating wave approximation that underpins the conventional weak-coupling master equation invalid.
 It would thus be necessary to either identify a relevant class of interacting systems that still feature a spectrum with well-separated Bohr frequencies, or to employ new types of recently derived quantum master equations \cite{Nathan_2020,Mozgunov_2020,Davidovic2020Completely}, whose thermodynamical consistency is however not yet settled.
+One class of interacting Hamiltonians which may be most tractable is those with a product state energy basis -- such as pairwise $d_i d_j$ interactions -- since the eigenvectors of $H^\lambda$ can be taken as the Schur basis.